auth0/docs/articles/applications/guides/view-connections.md

 ---
 # View Connections

-You can configure any number of [connections](/connections) through the Dashboard, and then enable them for any application or API. /#/

-To view all the connections that you have configured or to create new ones, navigate to the [Auth0 Dashboard](${manage_url}/#/) and select a connection type:
+You can configure any number of [connections](/connections) through the Auth0 Dashboard, and then enable them for any application or API.
+This guide will show you how to view all of the connections that you have configured using Auth0's Dashboard.

+1. Navigate to the [Auth0 Dashboard](${manage_url}/#/), and click on _Connections_ in the left nav.

+2. Select a connection type:

 - [Database](${manage_url}/#/connections/database)
 - [Social](${manage_url}/#/connections/social)